exercism/v3/languages/java/exercises/concept/ternary-operators/.docs/introduction.md

 // => 22
 ```

-A lot of simple _if/else_ expressions can be simplified using _ternary operators_
+A lot of simple _if/else_ expressions can be simplified using _ternary operators_.